Doctor of Nursing Practice (DNP) Information

 After admission to the DNP program has been granted, actual enrollment in courses is contingent upon successful completion of the NCLEX-RN (National Council Licensure Examination for Registered Nurses) and licensure as a registered nurse in the state of Pennsylvania.
 To be eligible to take the NCLEX in Pennsylvania, a candidate must have passing scores on the CGFNS (Commission of Graduates of Foreign Nursing Schools) examination.

-RNs may be accepted to and enter the DNP Program after earning a BSN, MSN, or PhD degree.
-A BSN is required.
+RNs may be accepted to the DNP Program while earning a BSN, however a BSN is required to complete the DNP.
+A BSN is also required for those applicants with a MSN or PHD in nursing degree.
 We will consider nurses with a master’s in areas other than nursing.
 The duration of the full-time program will depend on the student’s preparation prior to entry: (1) Following a Bachelor’s Degree in Nursing approximately 3 years full time.
 (2) Following a Master’s Degree in nursing approximately 1-2 years full time.
 The applicant’s master’s transcript will be compared with the DNP curriculum and their previous coursework will be reviewed for permissible transfer credits in keeping with University policy and program requirements.
 (3) Following a PhD Degree in Nursing approximately 1-2 years full time.
 The applicant’s PhD transcripts will be compared with the DNP curriculum.
 Academic credit for comparable coursework will be granted in keeping with University policy.

 Course work and clinical practice are required in the DNP curriculum.
 The core theory content and set of core competencies for all DNP graduates are aligned with The Essentials of Doctoral Education for Advanced Nursing Practice, defined by the American Association of Colleges of Nursing [AACN].